tyconsulting/blog.tyang.github.io/_posts/2015/2015-02-25-my-experience-of-using-silect-mp-studio-during-management-pack-update-process.md

 <a href="http://blog.tyang.org/wp-content/uploads/2015/02/image10.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2015/02/image_thumb10.png" alt="image" width="506" height="355" border="0" /></a>

 It’s obvious the offending script(GetSQL2012SPNState.vbs) is from the SQL 2012 MP, and we can tell the error is that the computer FQDN where WMI is trying to connect to is incorrect.
-In the pixelated area, the FQDN contains the NetBIOS computer name plus <strong>2</strong> domain names from the same forest.
+In the pixelated area, the FQDN contains the NetBIOS computer name plus **2** domain names from the same forest.

 I knew the SQL MP in our production environment is 2 version behind (Currently on version 6.4.1.0), so I wanted to find out if the latest one (6.5.4.0) has fixed this issue.

 Therefore, as I always do, I firstly went through the change logs in the MP guide.
 The only thing I can find that might be related to SPN monitoring is this line:

-<em><span style="text-decoration: underline;">SPN monitor now has overridable ‘search scope’ which allows the end user to choose between LDAP and Global Catalog</span></em>
+<span style="text-decoration: underline;">SPN monitor now has overridable ‘search scope’ which allows the end user to choose between LDAP and Global Catalog</span>

 <a href="http://blog.tyang.org/wp-content/uploads/2015/02/image11.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2015/02/image_thumb11.png" alt="image" width="454" height="184" border="0" /></a>